SDOSLabs/SDOSPluggableApplicationDelegate/README.md

 pod 'SDOSPluggableApplicationDelegate', '~>2.1.0'
 ```

-If you want support the new `SceneDelegate` add the next dependency instead:
+If you want support the `SceneDelegate` add the next dependency instead:
 ```ruby
 pod 'SDOSPluggableApplicationDelegate/Scene', '~>2.1.0'
 ```